-No general conclusion can be drawn from a lone voice, of course, but its through-and through positive feedback chimes well with my impression of how this course went down with the dozen of ENG AT1 campus students taking an active part in Zoom and Canvas.
-The waiting time for individual feedback was reduced overall, not least thanks to my colleague Ying Wang's excellent and punctual contributions, but there's no room for complacency until each submission receives comments within the promised four-week period.
+No general conclusion can be drawn from only two respondents, of course, but their through-and through positive feedback chimes well with my impression of how this course went down with the other ENG A1E campus students taking an active part in Zoom and Canvas too.
+Thanks to my colleague Ying Wang's excellent and punctual contributions the waiting time for individual feedback on written assignments was significantly reduced, but there's no room for complacency until each submission receives comments within the promised four-week period while the course is in progress (the final drafts were graded within 48 hours).